tradergu/tradergu.github.io/_posts/2025-02-01-Google-Trading-dashboard.md

 ## Bonus: Want to Improve This?

 Let me know how this template works for you!
-If you have suggestions for improvements, drop a comment below or connect with me on [x.com/tradergu](https://x.com/trader_gu).
+If you have suggestions for improvements, feel free to connect and reach out to me on [x.com/tradergu](https://x.com/trader_gu).

 > If anyone manages to **revise this script** to also fetch **name, and currency**, please let me know. 👀